nyvyn/autonomais/README.md

 ## Roadmap

-A "next up" feature is the ability to dynamically define tools for use by the CLI.
+* A "next up" feature is the ability to dynamically define tools for use by the CLI.
   As an aside, this is easy to do when using Autonomais as a library, as the tools can be directly passed to either the `parseWorkflow(config)` or when defining a `GraphNode`.
+* It would be great to create a `web-browser` tool that doesn't have too many dependencies.

 ## Technologies Used